yangli-hub/ICL-with-ChatGPT/README.md

 - The output of this module generates N selected samples for each test sample, which will serve as few-shot learning samples in the subsequent step.

 ## 6. Leveraging the ChatGPT API for Few-Shot Learning
 - To initiate the process of few-shot learning utilizing the ChatGPT API, one can refer to the comprehensive guidelines provided in the official documentation on ChatGPT usage by OpenAI.

+## Citation Information:

+Yang, L., Wang, Z., Li, Z., Na, J. C., & Yu, J. (2024).
+An empirical study of Multimodal Entity-Based Sentiment Analysis with ChatGPT: Improving in-context learning via entity-aware contrastive learning.
+Information Processing & Management, 61(4), 103724.